 Using Plasma Energy To Turn Waste Into Value

-RedShift Energy receives award from National Science Foundation for Carbon-free Production of Hydrogen from Hydrogen Sulfide.
+RedShift Energy receives award from National Science Foundation for Carbon-Free Production of Hydrogen from Hydrogen Sulfide.

-a U.S. Department of Energy Awardee.
+RedShift Energy is now a U.S. Department of Energy Awardee.

-Halliburton Labs selects
+• Halliburton Labs

-RedShift Energy for industrial scaling program.
+Halliburton Labs selects RedShift Energy for industrial scaling program.

-About RedShift Energy
+About

 RedShift Energy, Inc. is developing an innovative plasma process that dissociates hydrogen sulfide (H2S) into hydrogen and sulfur, with no carbon emissions.
 Conventional Claus-based Sulfur Recovery Systems do not recover hydrogen.